Zywek5000/Milestonelatestattempt/README.md

 NEON GREEN: A webpage for a Semi-Fictional Band

 Due to my interest in music, both playing and listening to, as well as production, I decided to play it safe by creating a website for a band.
 The sound files on the page are my own work, music as well as lyrics.
 I had considered other ideas, such as a website for a bar featuring gluten free beers, but I decided because I am new to web development, choosing a topic I am familiar with, such as music, would be a wiser option.
 To make the site uniform in appearence, and to give a nod to the Band's origins, I decided to feature the Liverpool Skyline, because it is instantly recognizable.

+Regarding the band name, any resemblance to a real or fictional band, is purely coincidental.

 I wanted to stick to the brief, and did not want to overreach myself by creating something too unwieldly, so I opted for a number of pages that dealt with each aspect of a live, functioning band-the cover page, a band biography, gallery, Frequently Asked Questions,Shop, Contact, and a page with sound files of the band's music.